Pope Innocent II

 Pope Innocent II (Innocentius II; died 24 September 1143), born Gregorio Papareschi, was head of the Catholic Church and ruler of the Papal States from 14 February 1130 to his death in 1143.
-His election as pope was controversial and the first eight years of his reign were marked by a struggle for recognition against the supporters of Anacletus II.
-He reached an understanding with King Lothair III of Germany who supported him against Anacletus and whom he crowned as Holy Roman emperor.
-Innocent went on to preside over the Second Lateran council.
+His election as pope was controversial, and the first eight years of his reign were marked by a struggle for recognition against the supporters of Anacletus II.
+He reached an understanding with King Lothair III of Germany, who supported him against Anacletus, and whom he crowned Holy Roman emperor.
+Innocent went on to preside over the Second Council of the Lateran.

 Early years

 Gregorio Papareschi came from a Roman family, probably of the rione Trastevere.
-Formerly a Cluniac monk, he was made cardinal deacon of San Angelo in 1116 by Pope Paschal II.
+Formerly a Cluniac monk, he was made cardinal deacon of Sant'Angelo in 1116 by Pope Paschal II.
 Gregorio was selected by Pope Callixtus II for various important and difficult missions, such as the one to Worms for the conclusion of the Concordat of Worms, the peace accord made with Holy Roman Emperor Henry V in 1122, and also the one that made peace with King Louis VI of France in 1123.
 In 1124, he became a close advisor to Pope Honorius II.